 On December 27, 2020, President Trump signed into law another coronavirus relief act (the Consolidated Appropriations Act, 2021) to help businesses through the COVID-19 pandemic.
-This Act, among other things, extends employer tax credits for emergency paid leave and offers a second round of PPP loans for qualifying employers.
+This Act, among other things, extends employer tax credits for emergency paid leave, offers a second round of PPP loans for qualifying employers, and allows more employers to qualify for the Employee Retention Tax Credit.

 While the Consolidated Appropriations Act contains 5593 pages addressing many, many provisions, here’s our list of employer FAQs regarding emergency paid leave and PPP loans: